stephendavidmarsh/control-mode/README.md

     (control-mode-default-setup)

 This will setup `Ctrl-z` to turn on Control mode globally, and `Ctrl-z` and `z` to turn it off globally.
 If you prefer to use it on a buffer by buffer basis, use `control-mode-localized-setup`.
 If you need the usual binding for `Ctrl-z` to suspend Emacs, you can use `Ctrl-x Ctrl-z` instead (`x Ctrl-z` in Control mode).
 It also binds `x f` to `find-file` (or whatever you had bound to `Ctrl-x Ctrl-f`) in Control mode if it would otherwise be bound to `set-fill-column`.
-It also binds `x x` to `exchange-point-and-mark` (or whatever you had bound to `Ctrl-x Ctrl-x`) in Control mode if it would otherwise be unbound.

 What it does
 ------------